 We’ll start with the way most people associate with contracting herpes.
 Sex.

 Sexual contact is the most common way that genital herpes is transmitted.
-You can catch it by having vaginal or anal sex with someone who has an infection, either by coming into contact with the virus on their infected skin, or via their body fluids.
+You can catch it by having vaginal or anal sex with someone who has an infection, either by coming into contact with the virus on their infected skin or via their bodily fluids.

-If your partner has genital herpes, but doesn’t have symptoms, then remember you can still catch their virus.
-Protection, like condoms and dental dams, can minimise your chances, but won’t be a perfect prevention.
+If your partner has genital herpes but doesn’t have symptoms then remember you can still catch their virus.
+Protection, like condoms and dental dams, can minimize your chances, but won’t be perfect prevention.

 Kissing spreads cold sores.
 Lip-to-lip contact can pass the virus from person to person, but the virus can also be found in saliva, so it can be transferred even if the infected person doesn’t have an outbreak of cold sores.

 One exception though is sex toys.
-Sharing toys, or any other object that comes into contact with, or is placed inside an infected person’s vagina or anus when you have sex, can pass the virus on.
-If your partner has herpes, don’t share sex toys.
+Sharing sex toys or any other object that comes into contact with or is placed inside an infected person’s vagina or anus when you have sex can pass the virus on.
+If your partner has herpes don’t share sex toys.

 The reality is that herpes is very easy to catch, even if you practice safe sex.
-You can take steps to minimise your chances of catching a herpes infection, but you can never guarantee you’ll be totally protected.
-If you are diagnosed with genital herpes, medications such as valaciclovir are highly effective in managing the condition and you can still lead a normal life.
+You can take steps to minimize your chances of catching a herpes infection, but you can never guarantee you’ll be totally protected.
+If you are diagnosed with genital herpes medications such as valacyclovir are highly effective in managing the condition and you can still lead a normal life.